BolarityNetwork/Synapse/contracts/ethereum/contracts/LidoTimeLock/README.md

 ### **Notes**

-- Ensure sufficient ETH for staking and gas fees.
 - Only finalized and unclaimed withdrawal requests can be claimed.
 - `stETH` remains locked until the specified `lockTime` expires.

-This guide should help you interact effectively with the `BolarityStakeLido` contract!